Jump to content

 Findlay Soutar, Calvin Parrott and Brodie Myres also deny the charge.

-Suspicious betting patterns
+Suspicious wagering patterns

-The charge declares the 4 guys received ₤ 17,333.32 in payments from Bet365 in 2019, and that ₤ 13,583.32 of it was acquired as illegal earnings.
+The charge alleges the four men got ₤ 17,333.32 in payments from Bet365 in 2019, which ₤ 13,583.32 of it was obtained as illegal earnings.

 The trial, before Sheriff Paul Brown, continues.